sapegin/sapegin.me/src/content/blog/avoid-mutation.md

 Here we’re keeping only the first level of properties of the initial object: `lunch` and `drinks` will have only the new properties.

-Also, spread and `Object.assign` only do shallow cloning: only the first level properties are copies, but all nested properties are references to the original object, meaning mutation of a nested property mutates the original object.
+Also, spread and `Object.assign()` only do shallow cloning: only the first level properties are copies, but all nested properties are references to the original object, meaning mutation of a nested property mutates the original object.

 Keeping our objects as shallow as possible might be a good idea if we update them often.

-While we’re waiting for JavaScipt [to get native immutability](https://github.com/tc39/proposal-record-tuple), there are two non-exclusive ways we can make our lives easier today:
+While we’re waiting for JavaScript [to get native immutability](https://github.com/tc39/proposal-record-tuple), there are two non-exclusive ways we can make our lives easier today:

 - prevent mutations;
 - simplify object updates.

 **Preventing mutations** is good because it’s so easy to miss them during code reviews, and then spend many hours debugging weird issues.

 One way to prevent mutations is to use a linter.
-ESLint has several plugins that try to do just that, and we’ll discuss them in the Tooling chapter.
+ESLint has several plugins that try to do just that, and we’ll discuss them in the Lint your code chapter.

 [eslint-plugin-better-mutation](https://github.com/sloops77/eslint-plugin-better-mutation) disallows any mutations, except for local variables in functions.
 This is a great idea because it prevents bugs caused by the mutation of shared objects but allows us to use mutations locally.
 Unfortunately, it breaks even in simple cases, such as a mutation occurring inside `.forEach()`.